ayvacs/umbra-docs/docs/engine/index.md

 ## Functions

-The following functions are baked into Umbra's execution engine.
-They can be overwritten, but you gotta catch any glitches that may occur.
+The following functions are baked into Umbra's execution engine, but may be overwritten.

-### `fe`

-`string fe()`

-Returns the script's `fenv` key (`_gay_furry_porn`) to indicate that it is launched and working as expected.
-Should be used instead of a string whenever possible.

 ### `hop`